-Laser Vision Correction is modern procedure that has helped revive vision for millions of people since it became approved by the F.D.A. in the middle of the 1990’s.
+Laser Vision Correction is a modern procedure that has helped revive vision for millions of people since it became approved by the F.D.A. in the middle of the 1990’s.
 If you have poor vision and are interested in improving your vision there are some general requirements to take into consideration before meeting with a doctor about laser vision correction:

 - I’m nearsighted, farsighted, or have astigmatism

-- I’m age 18-60 (If you’re over the age 60, you may be a candidate if you’re free from cataracts.
+- I’m age 18-60 (If you’re over the age of 60, you may be a candidate if you’re free from cataracts.
 If you have cataracts, cataract surgery may be an option for you.
 Cataract surgery is also a refractive procedure, and it’s usually covered by insurance).

 - My vision has been stable for about 3 years.

 - I have no eye problems-no recurring inflammation that causes itching.
 (If you have eye problems, you may still be a candidate once your doctor assists you in clearing up the problem).

 - I have no health issues that may affect my eyes (e.g., Rheumatoid Arthritis or Diabetes that’s currently affecting your eyes.

 If you feel as though you meet the general requirement to be a candidate for laser vision correction you should schedule an evaluation to determine if you are truly a strong candidate for a LASIK procedure.
 Each set of eyes is extremely unique in that no two eyes appear to be the same.
 The only way to determine your candidacy 100% is to have an evaluation with a board-certified ophthalmologist.
 The pre-operative evaluation will involve a series of diagnostic tests to determine the stability of your vision.
 After a thorough evaluation of your cornea, the doctors will be able to determine if you are a candidate.
 Below is a list of some items that are typically involved with the evaluation process: